The Ethical Educator & Professional Practices

 By law, the Commission must permanently revoke or deny a license to educators who are convicted of crimes listed in ORS 342.143 (sex-related crimes including prostitution).
 In other cases, the Commission may revoke, suspend, issue a public reprimand, or place an educator on probation depending on the facts and circumstances of the case.

-What are the Factors for Imposing Disciplinary Sanctions?
+Factors for Imposing Disciplinary Sanctions?

 · If the misconduct or violation is an isolated occurrence, part of a continuing pattern, or one of a series of incidents.